reforms/ts-jenum/README.md

 console.log(State.ACTIVE.enumName);    // ACTIVE
 ```

 Details.
 Type safety.
 In example above, you can write "tExt" or "txt" instead of "text" as @Enum decorator argument and no exception happen.
 In example below this problem is absent.
-Add an expression <State> to @Enum decorator
+Add an expression &lt;State&gt; to @Enum decorator

 ```typescript
 import {Enum, EnumType, IStaticEnum} from "ts-jenum";